 Motion Analysis Center

-Children with neuromuscular problems have difficulty controlling their muscles.
+Children with certain neuromuscular and orthopedic conditions have difficulty controlling their muscles.
 The Motion Analysis Center at St. Joseph's Children's Hospital uses advanced technology to evaluate muscle, joint and nerve problems during the motion of walking.

 What is Motion Analysis?